dry-python/returns/README.md

 ## Contents

 - [Maybe container](#maybe-container) that allows you to write `None`-free code
+- [RequiresContext container](#requirescontext-container) that allows you to use typed functional dependency injection
 - [Result container](#result-container) that let's you to get rid of exceptions
 - [IO marker](#io-marker) that marks all impure operations and structures them